ludaluuu/transactions/README.md

 ## Running the frontend
 Before starting the frontend, make sure the backend is running.
-Once the backend is running the frontend is started by moving into the frontend library and running *npm start*.
+Once the backend is running the frontend is started by moving into the frontend library and running *npm install* followed by *npm start*.
 Once it is started the application could be reached from a browser on http://localhost:3000